yuanqing/asset-versioning/README.md

 ### assetVersioning.replace(globs, manifest [, options])

 Replaces original filenames with their versioned filenames (as specified in the `manifest`) in the files matched by `globs`.
-Ignores binary files matched by the globs.
+Ignores binary files matched by the `globs`.

 - `globs` is an array of one or more globs.
 - `manifest` is an object mapping the original filenames to the versioned filenames.